zorgnax/libtap/README.md

     1..4
     ok 1
     not ok 2
-    #   Failed test at synopsis.c line 8.
+    #   Failed test at main.c line 7.
+    #          got: 'fnord'
+    #     expected: 'eek'
-    ok 3 - foo returns a number greater than 2 ok 4 - foo is less than or equal to 8732
+    ok 3 - foo <= 8732
+    ok 4 - is like
     # Looks like you failed 1 test of 4 run.